ibm-cloud-docs/discovery-data/cm-csv-file.md

     ```
     {: screen}

     If you store dates in other formats, you can add the format to the list of supported formats.

+    From the {{site.data.keyword.discoveryshort}} user interface, open the *Manage collection* page.
+Click your collection tile.
 From the *Manage fields* page for the collection, add a format to the **Date formats** field.
 Specify a date format that is supported by the Java [SimpleDateFormat](https://docs.oracle.com/javase/8/docs/api/java/text/SimpleDateFormat.html){: external} class.

     For example, if your records store only year values for dates, add `yyyy` to the supported date formats list.
 You can then set the data type for the field that contains a year value to *Date*, and reprocess your collection.
 As a result, an occurrence of `2019` in the date field is stored as `2019-01-01T05:00:00Z` in the index.